callumcurtis/firehose/docs/research.md

 enable providing predictable load (R.4)
 - A dedicated ZooKeeper cluster is used for each Kafka cluster (R.4)
 - [Kafka deployment configuration](https://miro.medium.com/v2/resize:fit:720/format:webp/1*Z6lRvLR8ej5krMFUVL4ouA.png) (R.4)
+- Backend services communicate through Kafka pub/sub (R.11)
+- Events have a standard format: UUID, type (CRUD), timestamp, payload (R.11)
+- Change data capture (CDC) propagates database changes as events (R.11)
+- Enrichers consume from Kafka, join the data with additional data from GraphQL/gRPC calls to other services, and then place the enriched data onto another Kafka topic (R.11)
+- Enrichers are created using Flink, RocksDB, and ksqlDB (R.11)
+- To avoid misordering events, producers send only the primary ID of the resource that changed.
+During the enrichment process, the source service is queried to get the up-to-date payload (delayed materialization) (R.11).
+- Hive for auditing (R.11)
+- Consumers must be idempotent and use a distributed cache with expiry to avoid repeating computation (R.11)
 - Tooling technologies
     - Big data querying UI (R.17)
     - Dataflow mocking tool for creating sampled inputs for unit tests (R.17)